dchampion/shared-mutable-state/README.md

 #### Analysis
 <code>ReentrantLock</code> is the simplest of a number of implementations of the <code>Lock</code> interface found in the <code>java.util.concurrent.locks</code> package.
 It is also known as an <i>explicit</i> lock (in contrast to the <i>intrinsic</i> locks discussed previously) because it uses an explicit object to enforce mutual exclusion.
 The <code>Lock</code> implementations provide a richly-featured alternative to the <i>intrinsic</i> locking strategies of <code>Synchronized</code> and <code>SynchronizedBlock</code>.

-As with the other thread-safe strategies, implementations of the <code>Lock</code> interface gaurantee both the atomicity and visibility of state-changing operations between multiple threads.
+As with the other thread-safe strategies, implementations of the <code>Lock</code> interface guarantee both the atomicity and visibility of state-changing operations between multiple threads.
 In addition, they offer advanced features such as timed locked waits, interruptible locked waits and fairness policies (none of which is demonstrated in this program).

 The <code>try/finally</code> idiom used to demonstrate the use of <code>ReentrantLock</code> in this example is considered a best practice.